 The QS Supplies factor

 QS Supplies showcase a variety of products in recognition of bathroom decor diversities.
 We offer shower quads for mid-sized and smaller area bathrooms to gain more space.
 We are committed to delivering quality products and request you to visit our showroom to examine an entire range of shower enclosures that meet or even exceed both British and European Standards.
-Select products from leading brands such as Twyford, Aqualux Heritage, Simpsons, Ideal Standard, Imperial, Duravit, Lakes and many more.
+Select products from leading brands such as Twyford, Aqualux Heritage, Crosswater, Frontline, Duravit, Lakes and many more.

 Our staff would be eager to assist you in selecting a suitable enclosure for your bathroom area.
-Remember preparation is a key; a little time spent planning on your bathroom remodelling will always pay off.
+Remember, preparation is key; a little time spent planning on your bathroom remodelling will always pay off.